Pico Rivera, California

 Pico Rivera is a city located in southeastern Los Angeles County, California.
-The city is situated approximately 11 mi southeast of downtown Los Angeles, on the eastern edge of the Los Angeles basin, and on the southern edge of the area known as the San Gabriel Valley.
 As of the 2020 United States census, the city had a population of 62,088.
 Pico Rivera is bordered by Montebello to the west, Downey to the south, Santa Fe Springs to the southeast, and Whittier to the east.

 Northrop Grumman's Advanced Systems Division developed the B-2 Spirit bomber here.

 History

-Pico Rivera is partly named for Californio statesman Pío Pico, the last Governor of Alta California.
+Pico Rivera is partly named for Californio statesman Pío Pico, the last governor of Alta California.

 The 1847 Battle of Río San Gabriel was a decisive victory of American forces against the Californios during the U.S. conquest of California.

 Situated on a rich alluvial plain between the Rio Hondo and the San Gabriel River, Pico Rivera was originally two unincorporated agricultural communities: Pico (named for Pío Pico, the last Mexican governor of California and located in the northern portion of what is now Pico Rivera) and Rivera (the Spanish word for "riverbank", located in the southern portion).
 By the end of the 19th century, the Atchison, Topeka and Santa Fe Railway had been built through Rivera, while the Los Angeles and Salt Lake Railroad (later the Union Pacific) had been built through Pico.
 In 1902, they were joined by the Pacific Electric's Whittier Line through Rivera.
 The Los Nietos Townsite Company was established by J. Fletcher Isbell and William T. Bone in 1887, selling land that had once been part of Pio Pico's Rancho Paso de Bartolo.
 One of their first sales was to Joseph Burke, whose family cultivated orchards and operated a winery near Rivera.
 The area was served by three schools: Ranchito (northern), Rivera (southern), and Pico (around Jimtown), all of which fed into Whittier Union High School.

-The area was once predominantly agricultural; but, at the end of WWII, the fast rising demand for homes lured builders to the attractive terrain.
+The area was once predominantly agricultural, but, at the end of WWII, the fast rising demand for homes lured builders to the attractive terrain.
 Since the 1950s, it has been both residential as well as industrial.
 It had a Ford Motor Company plant for many years: Los Angeles Assembly.
 Pico Rivera lies below the Whittier Narrows, making it one of the "Gateway Cities".
-In January 1958, 56 percent of the electorate voted for incorporation.
-They approved a council–manager form of government, and the name "Pico Rivera" was established for the new city.
-Five citizens were chosen from a slate of 24 candidates to serve as members of the first City Council; Pico Rivera officially became the 61st city in Los Angeles County.